Search This Blog

 Beryl Lowe-

-Phunn wearin'
+Phunn, wearin'

 hair in a

-pair o' blond
+pair o' blonde

 nests.